Sigurd Ribbung: Biography

 Not all Bagler were happy with the settlement.
 In 1218, disaffected elements raised a new rebellion.
 They were known as Ribbunger (sometimes translated to English as Ribalds).
 They tracked down Sigurd Erlingsson and declared him to be their candidate.
 At the time, men came of age at the age of 15 in Norway, so Sigurd was most likely under-age.
 As king of the Ribbunger, he became known as Sigurd Ribbung.
 The Ribbunger caused significant problems for the new regime in eastern Norway.

 Fighting dragged on for several years, until Sigurd agreed to surrender to earl Skule in 1222 or 1223.
 As Skule's honored prisoner, Sigurd was present at a gathering of all the most powerful men of Norway, which was convened in Bergen in 1223 to finally settle who would be king.
 Sigurd was one of five candidates at the meeting, which ended by confirming King Haakon as ruler of Norway.
 Skule, who had also been one of the candidates, was now given Trøndelag as his part of the kingdom.

 King Haakon took over more and more of the real royal power himself.
-Not long after, Sigurd made a daring escape from Skule Bårdsson court in Nidaros, and made his way back to the Oslofjord, where he renewed his rebellion.
-King Haakon was now personally in charge of quashing Sigurd's rising.
-Although he managed to contain Sigurd to eastern Norway, he never managed to capture him.
+Not long after, Sigurd made a daring escape from Skule Bårdsson's court in Nidaros, and made his way back to the Oslofjord, where he renewed his rebellion.
+King Haakon now took personal charge of quashing Sigurd's rising.
+Although he contained Sigurd in eastern Norway, he never managed to capture him.
 In 1226, Sigurd died in Oslo of natural causes.
 After Sigurd's death, the Ribbunger sought out another of the candidates for the throne, Knut Håkonsson, and declared him to be their new king.
-However, the rising was now a spent force, and Knut surrendered to King Haakon in 1227, ending the Ribbung-rebellion.
+However, the rising was now a spent force, and Knut surrendered to King Haakon in 1227, ending the Ribbung rebellion.